xbui1/FIT2099-OODI/Lectures/Week 8/Using Abstraction in Java.md

 - You can't put a package inside another package in Java
 - `java.util.jar` is not a package within `java.util`
 - If you want to use the package, you have explicitly import (e.g. `import java.util`)

+### Abtraction Layers
+- An **abstraction layer** is the publicly accessible interface to a class, package or subsystem.
+- You can create an abstraction layer by restricting visiblity as much as possible.
+- One problem is to making too much public.